No team wants to distance itself from 2017 more than Browns

 Los Angeles Rams at Oakland, Monday night

-That probably won't temper the rabidness in the Black Hole for the opener.
+That probably won't temper the rabid Black Hole for the opener.
 What might is a Rams club with perhaps the most talented roster in the NFL, led by DT Aaron Donald and RB Todd Gurley.

 Cincinnati at Indianapolis